 Angela Mayes, VISTA, St. Louis, MO

 Angela Mayes has been an AmeriCorps member four times.
-Mayes has been a tutor and mentor for the past five years in the St. Louis Public Schools and has tutored students in elementary, middle, and high schools in reading and math.
-Mayes was also responsible for starting and maintaining the operation of after school programs at Dunbar and Jefferson Elementary schools.
-Mayes has also worked with the University of Missouri-St. Louis as an AVID tutor at various high-schools and middle-schools throughout the St. Louis city area and is currently a senior Fine Arts major there as well.
+Mayes has been a tutor and mentor for the past five years in the St. Louis public school system and has tutored elementary, middle, and high school students in reading and math.
+Mayes was also responsible for initiating and maintaining the operation of, after school programs at Dunbar and Jefferson Elementary schools.
+In addition Mayes has worked with the University of Missouri-St. Louis as an AVID tutor at various high-schools and middle-schools throughout the St. Louis city area all while pursuing a Fine Arts Major at the same institution.

 Alicia Brown, VISTA, New York City, NY

 Alicia Brown has a Bachelor of Science degree in Psychology with a minor in Human Development and Criminal Justice from the University of Bridgeport in Bridgeport, Connecticut.
 Brown has extensive experience working with at risk youth in a variety of settings.
 Brown has demonstrated her commitment to serving and enhancing the lives of the youth, through therapeutic school settings, and outdoor leadership training.